JSlomian/pensum/README.md

-# Pensum Frontend
+# Pensum
-This is nuxt frontend for engineering thesis defence.
-This is part of bigger project.
+Dockerized solution for Api and Frontend